How to Talk to Your Parents About Home Care in SW Fort Worth & Burleson

 - Keep the door open.
 Let your parent know you are not going anywhere and the conversation can continue whenever they are ready.

-- Document concerns.
+- Document safety concerns.
 If safety is genuinely at risk, write down what you have observed, with dates.
 This information matters if a more urgent intervention becomes necessary later.

 - Consult an elder law attorney or a geriatric care manager if you believe your parent lacks the capacity to make safe decisions for themselves.